-Enjoy these virtual tours of Housatonic River Walk with Russ Cohen, author of Wild Plants I Have Known…and Eaten.
+Enjoy these virtual tours of the Housatonic River Walk in Great Barrington with Russ Cohen, author of Wild Plants I Have Known…and Eaten.
 Russ focuses on native plants with ecological value to birds and pollinators that people can nibble on too.

-The River Walk is a National Recreation Trail that is located adjacent to Great Barrington, MA’s Main Street, and offers a rare nature experience of river and wildlife views.
+Once you’ve become oriented with Russ, take a walk yourself along this Housatonic River Walk, a National Recreation Trail that is located adjacent to Main Street in Great Barrington, MA.
+The path offers a rare view of the river and its wildlife.